PeeJay08/JS-Game/README.md

-# Mario vs Bowser Game
+# Hunt-Evil Bowser Game

-Welcome to the Mario vs Bowser Game!
+Welcome to the Hunt-Evil Bowser Game!
 This is a fun and challenging game where you will have to choose between 4 characters from the Mario universe: Mario, Luigi, Yoshi, and Bowser.
 The game consists of 4 rounds, and in each round, you will have to select a character.
 If you select Bowser, you win the round.
 However, if you select any other character, you lose the round.
 Good luck and have fun playing!